bartwr/lisk-bike-blockchain-app/README.md

 The server looks up the account of the lock in its database, based on IMEI.
 The locks privkey then signs the 'update-bike-location' transaction.

+## 4. Store lock status on blockchain

+If lock opens/closed, the lock sends a command to the server.
+The server looks up the account of the lock in its database, based on IMEI.
+The locks privkey then signs the 'update-lock-status' transaction.

+- Lock: Lock opened
+- Lock: Lock closed

+## 5.

+User: Please open lock
+User: Please close lock